somythl/poweroutages/README.md

   height="600"
   frameborder="0"
 ></iframe>
 We observed a total variation distance (TVD) of 0.179,  with a a p value of 0.0 (alpha 0.01).
-At this value, we reject the null hypothesis in favor of the alternative, establishing that the distribution of CAUSE.CATEGORY.
-CAUSE.CATEGORY  is significantly different when DEMAND.LOSS.MW is or is not missing, indicating that the missingness of DEMAND.LOSS.MW is dependent on CAUSE.CATEGORY.
+At this value, we reject the null hypothesis in favor of the alternative, establishing that the distribution of `CAUSE.CATEGORY`.  `CAUSE.CATEGORY` is significantly different when `DEMAND.LOSS.MW` is or is not missing, indicating that the missingness of DEMAND.LOSS.MW is dependent on `CAUSE.CATEGORY`.

 ### Month
 Secondly, we evaluated the distribution of `MONTH` when `DEMAND.LOSS.MW` is missing vs not missing.